CameronZimmerman/lab01-quiz-page/README.md

     -verify: put log in listener

 - On click
+    - Hide information! so they can't cheat buahahaha
     - alert user (hello or something)
     - create confirm, and check and see if it returns true(they clicked yes)
         - if yes continue with function